Qubes-Community/Contents/docs/hardware/Autonomous Qubes-install (kickstart).md

+## Note ##
+This doc is reaching toward completion, however, has some errors that need correction first, as well as missing additions.

 ## Introduction ##
 The purpose of kickstart files is to install an operation system from start to end with less, or no human interaction at all.
 A kickstart file is therefore essentially a pre-configuration of any settings you may normally need to adjust during a normal Linux install.
 Here you may find instructions on how to get started with Qubes OS and kickstart files.